azurlul/tracker/README.md

-Context: Used by me a long time ago to keep a track of players with "stange" stones bases.
+Used by me a long time ago to keep a track of players with "stange" stones bases.
 (You can find all tags in "players.json")